int128/wait-for-deployment-action/README.md

 If `timeout-seconds` is set, this action stops after the timeout.
 This action exits successfully even if any deployment is not completed.

-If both `timeout-seconds` and `until: succeeded` is set, this action exits immediately when any deployment is failed.
+If both `timeout-seconds` and `until: succeeded` is set, and when any deployment is failed, this action exits with an error after the timeout.

 ## Specification